thoughtspot/rest-api-sdk/Java/doc/controllers/group.md

 # Get Group

 To get the details of a specific group by name or id, use this endpoint.

-At Least one value needed.
+At least one value needed.
 When both are given,then id will be considered to fetch user information.

 ```java
 CompletableFuture<GroupResponse> getGroupAsync(